Blockchain Protocol Nexera Suffers $1.8M Exploit, NXRA Tumbles 40%

 Nexera, a blockchain infrastructure protocol that focuses on tokenization, has suffered an exploit with $1.8 million being stolen, according to crypto security firm Cyvers.

-The company, formerly known as AllianceBlock, posted an announcement on X saying it was "investigating an exploit."
+The company, formerly known as AllianceBlock, posted an announcement on X saying it "identified the exploit" and is in discussions with law enforcement.

-The NXRA token contract has been paused and trading has been halted on decentralized exchanges.
-Nexera said it is in communication with centralized exchanges with the purpose of halting trading.
+The NXRA token contract has been paused and trading halted on decentralized exchanges.
+Nexera said it is in communication with centralized exchanges to pause trading on their platforms.
+Kucoin and MEXC have already halted deposits and withdrawals.

 The NXRA token is trading at $0.036, down 40% since the exploit occurred, according to CoinMarketCap.

-Blockchain sleuth ZachXBT revealed on Telegram that the attacker is connected to a string of recent compromised private key incidents including SpaceCatch, Concentric Finance, OKX DEX, Serenity Shield and Reach.
+Blockchain sleuth ZachXBT revealed on Telegram that the attacker is connected to a string of recent compromised private-key incidents including SpaceCatch, Concentric Finance, OKX DEX, Serenity Shield and Reach.

-Data from Zapper shows that the attacker currently holds 32.5 million NXRA tokens worth $1.23 million and $555,000 worth of tether's USDT stablecoin.
+Data from Zapper shows that the attacker holds 32.5 million NXRA tokens worth $1.23 million and $555,000 of tether's USDT stablecoin.

 CORRECTION (Aug.
 7, 09:10 UTC): Corrects protocol's name to Nexera from Nexara.

-Note: UPDATE (Aug.
-7, 11:17 UTC): Adds quote from Nexera, details of exchanges halting deposits.